valentinomiazzo/jekyll-now/test/2018-12-08-Atari-Panther-Part-3.md

 The Object Processor has an 'instruction' that allows to add a constant to the value present on a given memory address.
 While useful to create self-modifying Object lists, this hardly communicates a performance gain compared to the competition.

 # Closing
 Thank you for reading up to this point !
-In the next article we'll continue to analyze what the Atari Panther was is to do.
+In the next article we'll continue to analyze what the Atari Panther can do.